Cat and Dog Teeth Cleaning in Norridge, IL

 Dental disease isn’t just a human problem.
 The American Veterinary Dental College estimates that 70-80% of dogs and cats in the United States over age 3 have dental disease to some degree.
 This problem is not confined to the mouth; if allowed to progress, dental disease can also infect the heart valves, liver and kidneys.
-At Companion Animal Hospital in Norridge, we make dental disease prevention a top priority because we’ve seen firsthand the damage this disease can inflict.
+At Companion Animal Hospital in Norridge, we make dental disease prevention a top priority with cat and dog teeth cleaning in Norridge, IL because we’ve seen firsthand the damage this disease can inflict.

 Inflamed gums, loose teeth, chronic pain and a decrease in appetite are all common symptoms of dental disease, which occurs when bacteria-holding tartar attacks the gums and spreads under the gum line.
 These symptoms can limit your pet’s quality of life significantly.
 However, with comprehensive pet dental care including annual exams and routine cleanings, your pet can stay healthy and pain-free.

-For the best possible dental care, our team takes a thorough, safety-conscious approach.
+For the best possible dog teeth cleaning care, our team takes a thorough, safety-conscious approach.
 This includes the following steps:

 - A pre-dental exam and blood work to evaluate organ function and overall health.
 We also need to screen for potential illnesses or other problems that could increase safety risks during the dental procedure, which we perform only when pets are under general anesthesia.